-- A. Each person requesting a State of Rhode Island falconry license/permit must submit the appropriate application and all other required documentation to the Director with the required fee.
-Incomplete applications will not be processed. - B. License Categories - 1.
-New Applies to Apprentice Falconers and other Classes of Falconer who 1) have never held a Rhode Island issued Falconry license, or 2) those whose Rhode Island license has lapsed for more than five (5) years since the date he or she submits his/her completed application, or 3) for falconer's whose Rhode Island license was revoked/suspended for more than five (5) years.

-For an Apprentice license, with their application the applicant must include the Sponsor Commitment Form from a potential sponsor stating the sponsor's commitment to tutor the applicant in the sport of falconry for the duration of the applicant's apprenticeship.
-The sponsor shall be the holder of a General or Master Class Falconer's license/permit, and is required to maintain said license/permit for the duration of the applicant's apprenticeship.
+- 23.2.1 New Applies to Apprentice Falconers and other Classes of Falconer who 1) have never held a Rhode Island issued Falconry license, or 2) those whose Rhode Island license has lapsed for more than five (5) years since the date he or she submits his/her completed application, or 3) for falconer's whose Rhode Island license was revoked/suspended for more than five (5) years. - 23.2.1.1 For an Apprentice license, with their application the applicant must include the Sponsor Commitment Form from a potential sponsor stating the sponsor's commitment to tutor the applicant in the sport of falconry for the duration of the applicant's apprenticeship.
+The sponsor shall be the holder of a General or Master Class Falconer's license/permit, and is required to maintain said license/permit for the duration of the applicant's apprenticeship. - 23.2.2 Renewal Applies to Falconers who 1) have possessed a Rhode Island Falconry license within five years of the date they submit a completed application.

-- 2. Renewal Applies to Falconers who 1) have possessed a Rhode Island Falconry license within five years of the date they submit a completed application. - 3.
-Upgrade Applies to falconers who have fulfilled the requirements for the Class of Falconer they are currently licensed for and who wish to be granted the privileges of the next higher class. - a.
-For purposes of fees and license duration, an "Upgrade" is initially treated as a "New" license. - b.
-In addition to the Falconry License or Permit application, an Apprentice falconer applying for an upgrade to General Class falconer must also submit the Apprenticeship Program Completion Affirmation form signed by his or her sponsor, attesting to the Apprentice's satisfactory completion of the requirements of the Apprentice Training Program.
+- 23.2.3 Upgrade Applies to falconers who have fulfilled the requirements for the Class of Falconer they are currently licensed for and who wish to be granted the privileges of the next higher class. - 23.2.3.1 For purposes of fees and license duration, an "Upgrade" is initially treated as a "New" license. - 23.2.3.2 In addition to the Falconry License or Permit application, an Apprentice falconer applying for an upgrade to General Class falconer must also submit the Apprenticeship Program Completion Affirmation form signed by his or her sponsor, attesting to the Apprentice's satisfactory completion of the requirements of the Apprentice Training Program.